lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 - Set the {{< regref "ERR_BITS" >}} register to a non-zero value describing the error.

 Note that OTBN can detect some errors even when it isn't running.
-One example of this is an error caused by an ECC failure when reading or programming OTBN's memories over the bus.
+One example of this is an error caused by an integrity error when reading or writing OTBN's memories over the bus.
 In this case, the {{< regref "ERR_BITS" >}} register will not change.
 This avoids race conditions with the host processor's error handling software.
 However, every error that OTBN detects when it isn't running causes a fatal alert.